couchbase-starter-kit/couchbase-spring-starter/README.md

 ## Unit Tests

-Unit tests are ran with TestContainers.
+Unit test in the `com.exqmple.integration` package are running against a cluster configured with env variables.
+Unit tests in the `com.exqmple.testcontainers` package are running with a Test Containers.

 ## OpenTelemetry tests